AllGray/AllGray.github.io/source/index.html.md

 ## Nokia 5110 LCD screen

-* older versions of the MAKERbuino kit had a screen that was soldered directly on the PCB.
-Now the screen can be easily detached and changed because of the female connector that is soldered first.
+<aside class="notice">older versions of the MAKERbuino kit had a screen that was soldered directly on the PCB.
+Now the screen can be easily detached and changed because of the female connector that is soldered first</aside>

 slate/images/63.jpg

 You will have to solder the tiny female connector first and then plug the Nokia screen into the connector.

-**Pro tip:** first solder one lead of the bottom connector then check if the screen is aligned properly and corect the allignment if needed.
-When the connector fits nicely on the board, solder the rest of it’s leads.
+<aside class="notice">**Pro tip:** first solder one lead of the bottom connector then check if the screen is aligned properly and corect the allignment if needed.
+When the connector fits nicely on the board, solder the rest of it’s leads</aside>

 slate/images/64.jpg

 Attach your screen to the socket you've soldered to the PCB.

-* **important:** fasten the screen with tiny M2 nuts and bolts.
+<aside class="warning">fasten the screen with tiny M2 nuts and bolts.
 After you've fastened your screen, it will be slightly tilted when compared to the rest of the device.
-This is completely normal and is nothing to be worried about.
+This is completely normal and is nothing to be worried about</aside>

 slate/images/65.jpg
 slate/images/66.jpg